pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/09_Performance_Guide.md

 Total:         46  115  25.9    116     167
 ```

-TODO: add session topic
+> **Important notice about sessions**
-- Only use sessions when really necessary.
-The Pimcore full-page cache detects the usage of sessions in the code and disables itself if necessary.
+Only use sessions when really necessary.
+The Pimcore full-page cache detects the usage of sessions in the code
+and disables itself if necessary.

 ### Static-Page-Generator
-Pimcore offers a static page generator service, which generates static HTML files out of Twig templates processed in MVC framework.
-These static files can be delivered directly instead of going through complete MVC cycle on a frontend request.
-This feature is not recommended for a page with dynamic content i.e. news listing, product pages, and so on, where content changes frequently.
+Pimcore offers a static page generator service, which generates static HTML files out of pages (documents).
+These static files can be delivered directly by Apache/Nginx instead of going through
+complete PHP driven MVC cycle on a frontend request.
+This feature is not recommended for a page with dynamic content
+i.e. news listing, product pages, and so on, where content changes frequently.

 #### Enable Static Page generator for a Document:
 To enable automatic static page generation for a document, go to Document -> Settings -> Static Page Generator.
-Mark enable checkbox and define optional lifetime for static pages (which regenerates static page after lifetime) and save document.
+Mark enable checkbox and define optional lifetime for static pages (which regenerates static page after lifetime)
+and save document.

 #### Benchmarks:
 On running command, `ab -n 100 -c 20 http://localhost/en/Magazine`